 Management and Security powered by Landesk

-Antivirus lets you download the most current virus definition files from the Ivanti® Security Suite content servers.
+Antivirus lets you download the most current virus definition files from the Ivanti® Endpoint Security for Endpoint Manager, powered by Landesk content servers.
 The virus signature database is updated several times a day in order to ensure you have all of the latest known virus definitions so that you can protect your managed devices from these rapidly evolving threats.

 You can download virus definition file updates from the console, either immediately as a one-time task or as a regularly scheduled task.

 Using Download Updates for virus definition files